Answer a few questions and your document is created automatically.

 Available formats: Word and PDF

 Fill out the templateA Commercial Lease Agreement is used when a commercial property is being rented from a landlord (or lessor) to a tenant (or lessee).
-A commercial lease is different from a residential lease or a retail lease (explained further below).
+This lease is used when the purpose of renting out a property is for a commercial activity.
+For instance, it can be a storage area, a warehouse, a factory etc, related to a business.

 A Retail Lease is more tightly regulated than a Commercial Lease.
 Each state and territory in Australia has specific legislation regarding Retail Leases.
 Landlords who have property that fits within this retail tenancy legislation must only rent the property out using a Retail Lease.
 They are likely to face penalties if they fail to do this.